dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

   This line maps the `Notes.Models` .NET namespace to the `models` XML namespace.

-- The `BindingContext` property of the `ContentPage` is set to an instance of the `Note.Models.About` class, using the XML namespace and object of `models:About`.
+- The `BindingContext` property of the <xref:Microsoft.Maui.Controls.ContentPage> is set to an instance of the `Note.Models.About` class, using the XML namespace and object of `models:About`.
 This was set using **property element syntax** instead of an XML attribute.

   > [!IMPORTANT]
   > Until now, properties have been set using an XML attribute.
 This works great for simple values, such as a `Label.FontSize` property.
 But if the property value is more complex, you must use **property element syntax** to create the object.
 Consider the following example of a creating a label with its `FontSize` property set: